 You will undertake a research project and produce a dissertation which is submitted on an assigned date in mid-August.

-The final element of the programme is a 15,000 word dissertation (60 credits), which students complete during the summer months.
+The final element of the programme is a 15,000 word dissertation (60 credits), which you complete during the summer months.
 This is an independent, primary source-based research project supervised by one or more members of academic staff.
-Students have considerable freedom to define their own dissertation project — so long as it is a feasible project that one or more staff members have the expertise to supervise.
+You have considerable freedom to define your own dissertation project — so long as it is a feasible project that one or more staff members have the expertise to supervise.

 Example dissertation topics